HBCU IN TEXAS

 What Are The Nine Different Texas HBCU Schools?

-There are nine HBCU schools in Texas, and each of them has its own qualities, programs, student body, and sports teams.
-Within one of these nine universities, you will undoubtedly find a place that fits you perfectly.
-In the next section, we will be talking about each Texas HBCU individually and letting you know about some of the unique and exciting facts about them.
-If you have further questions about any of the Texas HBCU universities on this list, be sure to contact them individually and make an appointment with an admissions counselor.
+There are nine HBCU schools in Texas, and each has its own qualities, programs, student body, and sports teams.
+Within one of these nine universities, you could find a place that fits you perfectly.
+In the next section, we will talk about each Texas HBCU individually and let you know about some of the unique and exciting facts about them.
+If you have further questions about any of the Texas HBCU universities on this list, be sure to contact the school and make an appointment with an admissions counselor.

 Huston-Tillotson University